VincentWei/MiniGUI/README.md

 ### App Frameworks on MiniGUI

-MiniGUI and its components provides more than twenty controls/widgets to help your develop GUI apps in C/C++ programming language.
-However, alternatively, you can choose the one of the following app frameworks to develop your apps in a simpler programming language than C/C++.
+MiniGUI and its components provides a lot of controls/widgets to help your develop GUI apps in C/C++ programming language.
+However, alternatively, you can choose one of the following frameworks to develop your apps in a easy-to-use programming language other than C/C++.

 * [HybridOS](https://gitlab.fmsoft.cn/HybridOS/hybridos) provides
   a complete software stack to develop an app which have rich functions